 We also hope that visiting the places listed on the following pages will give you an appreciation for our coast's stunning natural heritage and a desire to step lightly.
-We would like this State of the Coast Report to also accent the point made by Carl Berling's N.C.
+We would like Our Coast to also accent the point made by Carl Berling's N.C.
 Coastal Federation license plate.
-Carl, a member from Charlotte, sent us a picture of his recent kayak trip on the Black River.
+Carl, a member from Charlotte, sent us a picture of his a kayak trip on the Black River.
 The picture shows Carl's vehicle sporting a "4Fun" federation plate.
 Carl explains that the federation's work to protect and preserve the special places along our coast enhance his chances to enjoy our coast.

 We would add that we can't do it alone.
-As this State of the Coast Report shows, it often takes the determined efforts of thousands of people.
+As this publication shows, it often takes the determined efforts of thousands of people.